 Accelerationist ideology promotes the idea that violence can be used to accelerate the collapse of modern society, which adherents believe will lead to their preferred political order.
 It is considered by Counter Terrorism Policing to be one of the most dangerous extremist ideologies in the UK, precisely because it explicitly endorses mass casualty violence.

 Schools designated as specified authorities under the Counter-Terrorism and Security Act 2015 have a statutory Prevent duty.
-KCSIE 2024 reinforces this:
+KCSIE 2025 reinforces this:

 Citations

-[1] Home Office (2023).
-Individuals referred to and supported through the Prevent programme, April 2022 to March 2023.
+[1] Home Office (2025).
+Individuals referred to and supported through the Prevent programme, year ending March 2025.
 GOV.UK.

 [2] Institute for Strategic Dialogue (2024).
 Right-Wing Extremism in the UK: A 2024 Assessment.
 ISD.